dina-web-nrm/dina-collections/packages/models/src/core/translatedString/description.md

 # translatedString

-An object with keys for translations in different languages
+A structure that is used in several places in the system to handle text in different languages.